ccwang002/ccwang002.github.io/content/pages/about.md

 sortorder: 1
 ---

-I'm a Ph.D. student in [Li Ding's Lab][dinglab] at Washington University in St. Louis.
+I obtained my Ph.D. at Washington University in St. Louis under [Li Ding's Lab][dinglab].
 My research focuses on cancer protegenomics in two directions.
 I process and analyze [CPTAC proteognomic datasets][CPTAC] (mostly glioblastoma) to better understand the disease and potential treatments, and I also build tools and databases to assist the analysis.

 You can find my academic publications [here][google scholar], or my CV [here](/CV.pdf).